wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 CAM for address searching.
 A hit is signaled if the requested cache line address matches any of the entries, and the index of the entry as well as the index in the ROB is returned.

 The persist queue operates as follows.
+When a clwb instruction is inserted, it performs an associative lookup on the store buffer.
+If the store buffer contains a store of the same address, the clwb is stalled by not setting the can_issue bit.
+This is to avoid reordering between clwbs and a preceeding store of the same address.
+Otherwise, the can_issue bit is set.